PNNL-Comp-Mass-Spec/CRNT4SBML/docs/installation.rst

     $ pip install crnt4sbml

 This will always install the most recent stable release.
-Note that crnt4sbml requires Python version 3.6.
+Note that crnt4sbml has only been tested with Python version 3.7.

 .. _pip: https://pip.pypa.io